gnosischain/xdaiBridge-usds-migration-test/README.md

 5. Relay tokens from Ethereum `npm run tenderly:relayTokens` & Check if `AddedReceiver` event is emitted from Gnosis Chain.

-6. Relay xDAI from Gnosis Chain and receiver Dai or Usds on Ethereum `npm run tenderly:relayxDaiAndClaim usds` or `npm run tenderly:relayxDaiAndClaim dai`.
+6. Relay xDAI from Gnosis Chain and receiver Dai or Usds on Ethereum `npm run tenderly:relayxDaiGetDai` or `npm run tenderly:relayxDaiGetUsds`.

+> > Please refer to [here](TenderlyVirtualTestNets.md) for the details.

 ## Test on Sepolia <-> Chiado

+> > This is outdated but kept for reference.

 > > This flow is not recommended as there is no official DAI/USDS tokens deployed on Sepolia to simulate the actual workflow.
 Hence, a mock ERC20 token is deployed for the test.